dhamed007/thinkon-app/README.md

-Use helm to configure Prometheus for monitoring the cluster and grafana for visualisation Configure prometheus to scrap latency metric from application. apply prometheusRule object that defines a recording rule for the latency metric you want to use for scaling
+Use helm to configure Prometheus for monitoring the cluster and grafana for visualisation Configure prometheus to scrap latency metric from application. apply prometheusRule object that defines a recording rule for the latency metric you want to use for scaling Deploy the Prometheus Adapter.
+Create a HorizontalPodAutoscaler object that uses the latency metric as a scaling metric.

 Use helm to deploy EFK for log management and data analytics